jaxer/Kibana/README.md

 Run:
 `	java [-Djetty.port=5601] -jar Kibana.war`

-_Todo_: Externalize the configuration.
+Todo: Externalize the configuration.
 Any help would be appreciated.

 ## FAQ
 Q: Why is there no last button?